 Boku University hosted the second project meeting of REEF 2W that it was held in Vienna on 14th 15th and 16th of February 2018.
 Partners discussed about the so called “Integrated Sustainability Assessment” that represents the framework for tools application in the strategic planning process aiming at the implementation of REEF2W solutions.

 REEF2W - Increased renewable energy and energy efficiency by integrating, combining and empowering urban wastewater and organic waste management systems

-The REEF 2W tackles the challenge of developing and implementing solutions for increasing energy efficiency and renewable energy production in public infrastructures.
-This will be addressed by combining and integrating the relevant public infrastructures of the municipal solid waste chain with the waste water treatment plants (WWTP), and by upgrading their input mix and their energy outputs.
-As a result the upstream supply chain will be compatible with a wide biomass mix from agriculture, agro-food and public green.
+The REEF2W project aims at developing and implementing solutions for increasing energy efficiency and renewable energy production in public infrastructures.
+REEF2W means to pursue this objective by combining and integrating the relevant public infrastructures of municipal solid waste chain with the waste water treatment plants (WWTP), and by upgrading their input mix and their energy outputs.

 Creating in target regions the conditions for increasing energy efficiency as well as production and usage of renewable energy, based on REEF 2W systems.
 Policies and actions will be carried out in order to set out the best framework conditions for REEF 2W systems implementation, and for removing current obstacles

 Development of regional strategies REEF 2W based on project’s pilots and policy makers involvement.
 The final objective indeed is to create a service to be integrated with other public services in order to obtain WWTP that, in addition to purifying water, is not only energetically self-sufficient but even a source of renewable energy

 One action plan will be drafted in order to capitalize the experience gained with the activities of the five pilots of the feasibility demonstration of REEF 2W solutions.
 Project partners in charge of the pilots will create an action plan to continue the sharing of knowledge through the design of a REEF 2W platform